upsidedownlabs/upsidedownlabs.github.io/_sources/hardware/bioamp/bioamp-exg-pill/index.rst

 Uploading the code
 ---------------------

-Connect Arduino Uno to your laptop using the USB cable (Type A to Type B).
-Copy paste the Arduino Sketch given below in Arduino IDE v1.8.19 that you downloaded earlier:
+- Connect the Arduino UNO Development Board to your laptop using the USB cable.
+To upload the code use Arduino IDE latest version (v2.3.8+).
+- Choose and copy one of the following Arduino sketches based on your requirements:

 :fab:`github;pst-color-primary` `ECG Filter <https://github.com/upsidedownlabs/Heart-BioAmp-Arduino-Firmware/blob/main/2_ECGFilter/2_ECGFilter.ino>`_

+- Go to ``Tools`` menu, navigate to ``Board``, and select **Arduino UNO Development Board** (UNO R3/ R4/ Minima/ WiFi or any other board).
-Go to ``tools`` from the menu bar, select ``board`` option then select Arduino UNO.
-In the same menu, select the COM port on which your Arduino Uno is connected.
-To find out the right COM port, disconnect your board and reopen the menu.
+- In the same menu, select the ``Port`` to which your Arduino Uno is connected.
+- **Tip:** To find the correct **COM Port**, disconnect your board and reopen the menu.
 The entry that disappears should be the right COM port.
-Now upload the code, & open the serial plotter from the tools menu to visualize the signals.

-After opening the serial plotter make sure to select the baud rate to 115200.
+- ``Upload`` the code.

-.. tip:: Visit the complete documentation on how to :ref:`How to upload the code <heart-bioamp-arduino-firmware-code-upload>`.
+.. tip:: Check our complete documentation on :ref:`How to upload the code <heart-bioamp-arduino-firmware-code-upload>`.

-.. important:: Make sure your laptop is not connected to a charger and sit 5m away from any AC appliances for best signal acquisition.
+.. warning:: For the best signal acquisition, ensure your laptop is not connected to a charger and maintain a distance of at least 5m from any AC appliances, read more about :ref:`Tips for better signal acquisition <tips-for-best-signal-acquisition>`.

 Visualizing the ECG signals
 -----------------------------

+1. **Using Chords Web**

-For visualizing the ECG signals, use `Chords Web <https://chords.upsidedownlabs.tech/>`__ for quick and hassle-free real-time bio-potential signal visualization right from your browser, without installing any software.
+   For visualizing the ECG signals, use `Chords Web <https://chords.upsidedownlabs.tech/>`__ for quick and hassle-free real-time bio-potential signals visualization right from your browser, without installing any software.

 .. figure:: ../../../software/chords/chords-web/media/chords_ecg_signal.*
     :align: center